-That, and the film as a whole, serves as a welcome reminder that kids – even if they can be awful (five year old Felix is initially bullied both for not liking broccoli and not having a dad) – are just kids, and need protection and guidance from adults.
+That, and the film as a whole, serves as a welcome reminder that kids – even if they can be awful (five year old Felix is initially bullied both for not liking broccoli and not having a dad) – are just kids, not small adults.

 They meet the undead on a school trip to a local farm, and it’s down to Miss Caroline, Felix’s Uncle Dave (Alexander England), and Teddy McGiggle (Josh Gad) to help the children survive the night in the gift shop until either rescue arrives or they can save themselves.

 Dave is a loser manchild, an unsuccessful musician and commitment phobe who’s left his girlfriend because she wants a baby.
-Moving in with his sister Tessa, a single mum to Felix, Dave lets his nephew stay up to play violent video games and is only helping out on the trip to the farm because he fancies Miss Caroline.
+Moving in with his single-mum sister Tessa, Dave lets Felix stay up to play violent video games and is only helping out on the trip to the farm because he has the hots for Miss Caroline.

 Little Monsters is set in Australia, though the farm is sited next to a US government facility, and their visit coincides with a breakout of zombies kept in the bowels of the building.
 (I loved the allusion to ongoing experiments: is it fast or slow zombies this time, asks one soldier sent to clear the area.)

-Zombie movies are fertile ground for allegory (which will probably enrage real zombies no end if they ever attack, as we solemnly question them on what it’s like to be a metaphor for consumerism or capitalism or western government imperialism).
-Little Monsters‘ message (apart from paying teachers way, way more) is presumably about making learning child-centered, rather than turning them into braindead sheep like the private school zombies staggering aimlessly around outside.
+Zombie movies are fertile ground for allegory (which would probably enrage real zombies no end, as we solemnly questioned them on what it’s like to be a metaphor for consumerism or capitalism or western government imperialism).
+Little Monsters‘ message (apart from paying teachers considerably more) is both about the issues children face growing up, particularly around family, and how scary these can be to a five year old; and about making learning child-centered, rather than turning them into braindead sheep like the private school zombies staggering aimlessly around outside.
 (I don’t know if they were private school zombies, I just like the idea.)

-It’s also realistic, as far as a zombie movie can be – we don’t see the children being particularly innovative in terms of fighting back.
+It’s also realistic, as far as a zombie movie can be – the children aren’t particularly innovative in terms of fighting back.
 They’re only five, after all.
 And while five year olds love some blood and gore, generally their problem-solving thinking leaves a lot to be desired, prefering to sit in a box rather than think outside of one.

 Little Monsters may be quite low key in terms of comedy and horror.
 It’s amusing rather than hysterically funny, and not frightening.
 But the zombies themselves are effectively disgusting, and the original zombies (Impatient Zero?) who break out and infect the rest of the farm visitors and staff are both meaner and slightly faster than the ones they infect.

-I’m not sure who the film is aimed at.
-Older children (who would probably love it) will be too young to watch it because of the constant swearing (which is very funny, but, well, constant).
+I’m not sure who the film’s audience is meant to be though.
+Older children (who would probably love it) won’t be able to watch it because of the constant swearing (which is very funny, but, well, constant).
 It’s a 15 certificate in the UK; that’s the same as John Wick 3!

 Neither is it fast-paced, because these are the world’s slowest zombies.
-That’s obviously intentional but it does serve to lessen the tension.
-After the clean up they’ll probably find the farm’s tortoises and sloths managed to amble away to safety just fine.
+That’s obviously intentional but it does lessen the tension.
+After the clean up they’ll probably find the farm tortoises and sloths managed to amble away to safety just fine.